threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_get_started/grid3_stellar_tfchain_bridge.md

 This document will explain how you can transfer TFT from TF Chain to Stellar and back.

-Note: Bridge is connected Stellar Testnet for now.
+Note: The Bridge described below is for devnet, connected to Stellar Testnet.

 ## Prerequisites